ExploreASL/Documentation/docs/ASL_Module.md

 applied if the spatial CoV<0.67.
 Note that this is usually the case for 3D scans because of their lower effective spatial resolution.

-x.bAffineRegistration - specifies the ASL-T1w rigid-body registration is followed up by an affine registration (OPTIONAL, DEFAULT = 0)
+x.modules.asl.bAffineRegistration - specifies the ASL-T1w rigid-body registration is followed up by an affine registration (OPTIONAL, DEFAULT = 0)
 - 0 = affine registration disabled
 - 1 = affine registration enabled
 - 2 = affine registration automatically chosen based on
 spatial CoV of PWI
-x.bDCTRegistration - Specifies if to include the DCT registration on top of Affine, all other requirements for affine are thus also taken into account (OPTIONAL, DEFAULT = 0)
+x.modules.asl.bDCTRegistration - Specifies if to include the DCT registration on top of Affine, all other requirements for affine are thus also taken into account (OPTIONAL, DEFAULT = 0)
 - 0 = DCT registration disabled
 - 1 = DCT registration enabled if affine enabled and conditions for affine passed